Policy Wins

 Tackling the Housing Crisis with Urgency

-Hundreds Housed: In FY23/24, 413 people moved from interim shelters to permanent housing—a 95% increase over the prior year.
+• In FY23/24 (first year in office), 413 people moved from interim shelters to permanent housing—a 95% increase over the prior year.

-Interim Housing Expansion: Through collaboration with Mayor Bass, nearly 300 unsheltered residents were brought indoors.
+Interim Housing Expansion: Through collaboration with Mayor Bass, over 500 unsheltered residents were brought indoors.

 Building Long-Term Solutions: Since taking office, Eunisses helped bring 298 permanent supportive housing units online—with 467 more under development.

-Northeast New Beginnings: Opened in January 2024, this 95-bed innovative shelter has already transitioned 17 residents into permanent housing and is operating at over 95% capacity.
-An expansion is fully funded and underway.
+Northeast New Beginnings: Opened in January 2024, this 95-bed innovative shelter has already transitioned 33 residents into permanent housing and is operating at over 95% capacity.
+An expansion is fully funded and underway with doors set to open in summer of 2026.

 Mobile Outreach That Works: In her first 10 months, CD1’s mobile teams: